jon-harper/OmniBox/docs/support/panel_mounts.md

 ## Supported Hardware

+In addition to [fans][fans], templates and predesigned panels are available to mount the following hardware:

 | Connector or Extension | Typical Location | Notes |
 |------------------------|----------|-------|
 | [MicroSD panel mount extension][5] | Front | |